Gateway to Tibetan Buddhism

-“Their mind then become obsessed with the thought, ‘I must actualise cessation in accordance to what I know about cessation’, ‘I must cultivate the path’.
-They go the remote places alone and through focusing on the phenomena, through focusing on their disillusion, through their disenchantment and resentment of all phenomena, and wishing to abandon them, they attained a conditioned state of tranquility.”
+“Their mind then becomes obsessed with the thought, ‘I must actualise cessation in accordance to what I know about cessation’, ‘I must cultivate the path’.
+They go to remote places alone and through focusing on the phenomena, through focusing on their disillusion, through their disenchantment and resentment of all phenomena, and wishing to abandon them, they attain a conditioned state of tranquility.”

 “They think, ‘l have attained the state of an arhat; I am liberated from all suffering’.
 When the time comes at the end of their life, they are frightened by the impending rebirth awaiting them and with a mind besieged by the turmoil of doubts about the Buddha’s enlightenment, they are reborn in the hell realms.”

 “Why is it so?
 It is because all those phenomena which they perceived as real, existed only in their imagination and have no essence of its own to support their own self-arising.”

 The youthful Manjushri then asked the Bhagavan, “Bhagavan, how should one perceive the four truths of the noble ones?”

 The Bhagavan replied, “Manjushri, whoever perceives all conditioned phenomena as unconceived has understood suffering.
 Whoever perceives all phenomena as unbegotten has discarded the origin of suffering.
 Whoever perceives all phenomena as inseparable from nirvana has attained the cessation of suffering.
 Whoever perceives the essencelessness of all phenomena has cultivated the path.”